sxotte/ansible/ansHashiVault/README.md

 - hashiVaultInstall.yml will install Hashicorp Vault on a remote host as a single node using Integrated Storage.

-- hashiVaultBackup will create a local GPG key, export it to the remote host and configure the automatic compression and encryption of vault data.
+- hashiVaultBackup will create a local GPG key pair, export the public key to the remote host and configure the automatic compression and encryption of vault data.

 ---